Rafaadan/aca-py-performance/README.md

 ## Installation and Usage

-All the information to install and use the project is explained in the file TFG_Rafael_Adan.pdf.
+All the information to install and use the project is explained in the file TFG_Rafael_Adan_Lopez.pdf.
 For more information, contact rafaadan6@correo.ugr.es.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.